The

 History

 West Loop began as an industrial zone, home to factories and warehouses.
-Since those grimy years of exhaust fumes and work houses, West Loop metamorphosed into a sleek and modern neighborhood.
+Since those grimy years of exhaust fumes and workhouses, West Loop has metamorphosed into a sleek and modern neighborhood.

-Even Oprah Winfrey nurtures a soft-spot for West Loop — she still operates her groundbreaking talk show from Harpo Studios in West Loop.
+Even Oprah Winfrey nurtures a soft spot for West Loop — her groundbreaking talk show operated from Harpo Studios in West Loop for many years.

 west-loop